metakirby5/.dots/README.md

 - `source ~/.bashrc`
 - Ensure your profile is called `profile` so the templates in `~/.mozilla/firefox/profile` can render properly.
-- Use `sanpai` and choose a colorscheme.
+- Use `zenbu` and choose a colorscheme.
-- Install *Stylish* for Chrome/Firefox and install the relevant userstyles from `~/.local/sanpai/userstyles`.
+- Install *Stylish* for Chrome/Firefox and install the relevant userstyles from `~/.local/zenbu/userstyles`.
-- Set up oomox and use the file in `~/.local/sanpai/oomox.sh`.
+- Set up oomox and use the file in `~/.local/zenbu/oomox.sh`.

 ## Maintenance